-Child to Parent Violence is any behaviour used by a young person to control, dominate or coerce parents/carers.
+Child to Parent Violence and Abuse is any behaviour used by a young person to control, dominate or coerce parents/carers.
 It is intended to threaten and intimidate and puts family safety at risk.
 The violence is about a range of behaviours, including non-physical acts, aimed at achieving ongoing control over another person by instilling fear.

-This problem of child to parent violence is complex and deeply impacts families, practitioners and the wider society.
+This problem of child to parent violence/abuse is complex and deeply impacts families, practitioners and the wider society.
 It is an emerging area of research and remains under reported as a strain of family violence.
 However, available statistics do indicate a worrying increase in reported incidents.

 Practitioners working directly with families support these statistics with evidence from their increased caseloads.
 Research and experience suggest some causational trends to this increase include: